Chiral Homology of elliptic curves and the Zhu algebra: Chiral Algebras

 over $X$.
 The bundle $\CV$ carries a connection $\nabla : \CV \rightarrow \CV \otimes \Om_X$, thus a left $\CD_X$-module structure.
 The connection is defined relative to a choice of local coordinate by

 but is independent of this choice.
-The right $\CD_X$-module obtained from $\CV$ by side changing is denoted $\CA$.
-It carries the natural structure of a chiral algebra {\cite[Theorem 19.3.3]{FBZ.Book}}.
+The right $\CD_X$-module obtained from $\CV$ by side-changing is denoted $\CA$.
+It carries the natural structure of a chiral algebra which we now recall {\cite[Theorem 19.3.3]{FBZ.Book}}.

-The chiral operation $\mu$ of $\CA$ is determined by its restrictions to $D_x^2$ for $x \in X$, and these restrictions can be written in terms of the vertex operation and the residue map (\ref{res.def}) as follows.
+For $x \in X$ one denote by $D_x = \Spec \OO_x$ the disc centred at $x$.
+A choice of coordinate at $x$ induces an isomorphism $D_x \cong D$.
+The chiral operation $\mu$ of $\CA$ is determined by its restrictions to $D_x^2$ for $x \in X$, and these restrictions are expressed in terms of the vertex operation and the residue map (\ref{res.def}) as follows.
 Let $z$ be a coordinate at $x$ and $(z_1, z_2)$ the coordinate on $D_x^2$ induced by $z$.
 The restriction of the chiral operation

 to $D_x^2$ is given by